-Start by formulating your core topic: the key problems you seek to solve with your story, the main points you want to cover.
-Develop a broad framework that you can modify with further detail in later drafts as you develop your content.
-Identify the key problems that need solving.
-Write the overview of what, who, how, where, when, and why?
+If you are writing a paper or report, start by outlining the key problems you seek to solve with your project.
+Briefly outline how they will be (or were) solved, then list the main findings.
+Develop a broad framework that you can modify and add further detail in later drafts.
+Write a summary of the what, who, how, where, when, and why?

+Don’t worry if your first draft doesn’t make complete sense.
 Don’t worry about the reader in a first draft.
-Don't worry if your first draft doesn’t make complete sense.
-Allow yourself to easily to chop up, delete or dramatically change what you have just written.
+Don't worry if you're not completely sure about what you want to say or what your final conclusions will be.
+Give yourself time to develop and improve your thinking as you work through successive drafts.
+By not writing perfectly in your first draft you are allowing yourself to easily to chop up, delete or dramatically change what you have written.

 7. Don’t stop to do more research